TurahRae/Event-App/README.md

 2. Navigate to the project:
       cd eventapp

-3. Add the platform
+3. Add the platform:
        cordova add platform android

-4. Build the App
+4. Build the App:
        cordova build android

 5. APK can be found in platforms/android/app/build/outputs/apk/debug/app-debug.apk